justin-hough/cuda-training-series/README.md

 The materials in this repository accompany the CUDA Training Series presented at ORNL and NERSC.

 You can find the slides and presentation recordings at https://www.olcf.ornl.gov/cuda-training-series/

+I completed this course using CUDA Toolkit 13.2.